agiordan101/codingame_chess/README.md

 ## Roadmap

-* Rework Move():
-    - Remove castle boolean: But castle needed to create uci for the real chess !
-    - Move::Move(uci) - Remove src and dst pieces
-    - REad all unittests !!!
-        - Move
-        - to_uci
-        - apply_move

 * Implement Board::find_moves() methods
 * Find a way to simulate a game with a list of UCI moves, as extra unit tests
 * Board::Board() parsing protection from invalid FEN